pusher/cli/README.md

 Available Commands:
-  apps        Manage your Pusher Apps generate    Generate a Pusher client, server, or Authorisation server help        Help about any command login       Enter and store Pusher account credentials logout      Remove Pusher account credentials from this computer
+  apps        Manage your Pusher Apps generate    Generate a Pusher client, server, or Authorization server help        Help about any command login       Enter and store Pusher account credentials logout      Remove Pusher account credentials from this computer